 A final tip: Pick dog treats that are made in the USA.
 Other countries may not have as strict of manufacturing regulations in place to ensure the pet treats are safe.

-Before buying the first bag of low-fat, all-natural dog treats you come across, take a moment to consider what you’ll use them for.
+Before buying the first bag of low-fat, natural dog treats you come across, take a moment to consider what you’ll use them for.
 Sometimes, you’re just using dog treats as a fun indulgence for your pet.
 Other times, you’re using them for a more specific purpose.

 Dog training treats should be very small in size and have a low calorie count.
 These are useful for training your dog in basic obedience since you’ll be giving them a treat every time they do something good.
 And make sure they’re chewy so your dog doesn’t get distracted by crunching up a dog biscuit during training sessions.